-Clearway Energy, Inc. consolidates the results of the Company through its controlling interest, with CEG's interest shown as non-controlling interest in the financial statements.
-The holders of Clearway Energy, Inc.'s outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
-CEG receives its distributions from the Company through its ownership of the Company's Class B and Class D units.
+The Company consolidates the results of Clearway Energy LLC through its controlling interest, with CEG's interest shown as non-controlling interest in the financial statements.
+The holders of the Company's outstanding shares of Class A and Class C common stock are entitled to dividends as declared.
+CEG receives its distributions from Clearway Energy LLC through its ownership of Clearway Energy LLC Class B and Class D units.
+From time to time, CEG may also hold shares of the Company's Class A and/or Class C common stock.

-Clearway Energy, Inc. owns 57.65% of the economic interests of the Company, with CEG owning 42.35% of the economic interests of the Company as of September 30, 2021.
+The Company owns 57.65% of the economic interests of Clearway Energy LLC, with CEG owning 42.35% of the economic interests of Clearway Energy LLC as of September 30, 2021.